CRS Definition Resolver

-This OGC CRS resolver as described above is implemented using SECORE
+The OGC CRS resolver as described above is running SECORE

-, the open-source resolver implementation of the rasdaman array engine
+, the resolver implementation of the open-source rasdaman datacube engine

 The SECORE instance comprising the OGC resolver is operated by OGC member rasdaman GmbH

-as a complimentary service free of cost for OGC.
+as a complimentary service free of cost for OGC and the user community.

 Maintenance and Contact